 - Le Pacte des Loups

-We really like to go in-depth on this topic.
-Are you interested in Fantasy Novels, writing Fantasy Television Series or rather Fantasy Movies?
-If you’re still looking for more, check out what other people write about the Genre as well:
+We really like to go in-depth.
+Are you interested in reading more?
+If you’ve read all this way and you’re still not satisfied, check out what other people write about the genre as well:

 - 13 More tips for Writing Fantasy via reedsy